run-ai/docs/docs/Researcher/user-interface/trainings.md

 !!!
 Note
     See you system administrator if the prerequisites are not enabled.

-## Adding a Trainings
+## Adding Trainings

-To add a trainigs:
+To add a training:

 1. Press **Tranings** in the menu.
 2. In the *Projects* pane, select the destination project.
 Use the search box to find projects that are not listed.
 If you can't find the project, see your system administrator.